 • Issue #124, August 30 2023 Welcome to Insights and Implications!
 Last month, we told the story of Kate: a highly productive and driven non-profit leader who was leaving a trail of upset employees in the wake of her quest for speed and perfection.
 You can find that story here: https://insightprinciples.com/newsletter/impatient-execution/ This month, we’d like to share a bit more detail about Kate’s insight and how she is keeping herself accountable.
-Wishing you happy reading, All of us at Insight Principles Executing Execution Part 2: Feelings as a Guide Through interviews with Kate’s employees, we discovered that she would get impatient and snappy when
+Wishing you happy reading, All of us at Insight Principles Executing Execution Part 2: Feelings as a Guide Through interviews with Kate’s employees, we discovered that she would get impatient

 • Issue #123, July 30 2023 Welcome to Insights and Implications!
 Have you ever worked with a motivated, ambitious and productive employee who could use some help with their leadership style?
 Or have you gotten this feedback yourself?
 This month’s newsletter explores how insight paves the way.
 We hope you enjoy it.
 All the best, All of us at Insight Principles Executing Execution Part 1: Impatience One of my clients – we’ll call her Kate – is an incredibly driven and productive manager in a well-respected non-profit in my town.
-In some respects, Kate is the type of employee that every organization
+In some respects, Kate is the type of employee

 • Issue #110, June 30 2022 Welcome to Insights and Implications!
 Have you been perplexed by another person’s behavior?
 Have you wondered what to do or how to intervene?
 Have you been at a loss in certain situations?
 In this month’s newsletter, Robin Charbit explains why you get stuck and shares a helpful yet simple strategy.
 All of us at Insight Principles Our clients often ask for our take on particular situations - “What do you think?” or “What should I do?”, etc. To be of service, we always start by trying to understand how the person is thinking about the situation.
 We